jdijt/software-testing---PT_MA2_1/Lab5/final/Assignment6-solution-b/report.md

 ### Strategies

-This suggested implementation uses 3 strategies that are used to imply actions on the subject Sudoku problem.
+The suggested implementation uses 3 strategies that imply actions on the subject Sudoku problem.
+All strategies are based on logical reasoning and will never bring the Sudoku problem in an invalid state.
 These strategies are:

 - **Naked Single**: All related spots (based on the constraints) contain all values {1..9} except for `n`with `n` in {1..9}.
 The solution for this coordinate must be `n`.